Press ⌘ + , from anywhere in Sketch, or choose Sketch > Preferences to bring up the preferences window.

-- Auto Save saves local documents so you can access and revert to previous saves using the macOS Versions feature.
-Cloud documents are automatically and regularly saved locally.
+- Auto Save is enabled by default and automatically saves documents as you work.
+For local documents, this includes access to previous saves using the macOS Versions feature.

 - Privacy lets you opt in to share completely anonymous diagnostics and usage data that cannot be used to identify you.

 - Color Profile gives you different color profile options for Sketch to render your documents with.

 - Animate Zoom applies a transition to help you see where you’ve come from when you’ve zoomed into a specific part of your document.

 - Zoom In On Selection will focus on your current selection when you zoom in, rather than zooming towards the center of the canvas.